TaigaTi/Re-Source/README.md

 ## 💡 Inspiration

-Re-Source was born out of a real need: I constantly saved links — articles, tools, videos, and notes — only to forget about them or lose track entirely.
-My old system?
-Sending them to myself on WhatsApp.
-It worked… until it didn’t.
-Important links got buried, and the ones I actually needed were frustratingly hard to find.
+For the longest time, my system for saving important links was… WhatsApp. 😅

+I'd send articles, tools, and resources to myself which I thought was an easy way to save things for later.
+Unfortunately, while "saving" these links was easy, finding them later was always a nightmare.

-This app is my solution to that chaos — a smarter, more intentional way to capture and organize links so they’re not just saved, but actually useful when I need them most.
+So I started building Re-Source — a smarter, more intentional way to quickly save and organize links📚